 I am a photographer, writer, and filmmaker living in Seattle, Washington.
 In my work, I am interested in portraying bonds between people and place, the existential weight of history and memory, and the beauty, sadness, and mysteries of everyday life.

-He studied journalism and geography as an undergraduate at the University of Cincinnati and then worked as an independent editorial researcher for Smithsonian Magazine, National Geographic Digital Media, and others for several years before attending graduate school for photography.
-He has completed all courses in the M.A.
-Photography program at Ohio University's School of Visual Communication and is currently researching his Thesis project.
+I was born and raised in Cincinnati, Ohio.
+After studying journalism and geography at the University of Cincinnati, I worked for several years as an independent editorial researcher for Smithsonian Magazine, National Geographic Digital Media, and others.
+In 2016, I completed all courses in the M.A.
+Photography program at Ohio University's School of Visual Communication; I am currently researching my Thesis project.

-His nonfiction photography, writing and video have been published or highlighted by Soul of Athens, Fly Over Media, Cause Beautiful, Aint-Bad Magazine, and Visura Community.
-"Once The Ground Thaws," a narrative fiction film for which he served as co-writer and co-director, was completed in 2017 and has screened at Louisville International Festival of Film.
+My nonfiction photography, writing and video have been published or highlighted by Aint-Bad Magazine, Cause Beautiful, Fly Over Media, Soul of Athens, and Visura Community.
+"Once The Ground Thaws," a narrative fiction film for which I served as co-writer and co-director, was completed in 2017 and has screened at Louisville International Festival of Film.